-- (1) The ME will provide technical assistance and support to the Provider to ensure the continued integration of services and support for clients, to include but not limited to quality improvement activities to implement EBP treatment protocols; the application of process improvement methods to improve the coordination of access; and services that are culturally and linguistically appropriate. - (2) The ME will provide technical assistance and support to the Provider for the maintenance and reporting of data on the performance standards that are specified in Substance Abuse & Mental Health Required Performance Outcomes & Outputs exhibit. - (3) The ME may implement a training program for its staff and the Provider staff.
+- (1) The ME will provide technical assistance and support to the Provider to ensure the continued integration of services and support for persons served, to include but not limited to quality improvement activities to implement EBP treatment protocols; the application of process improvement methods to improve the coordination of access; and services that are culturally and linguistically appropriate. - (2) The ME will provide technical assistance and support to the Provider for the maintenance and reporting of data on the performance standards that are specified in Output Measuresexhibit. - (3) The ME may implement a training program for its staff and the Provider staff.
 The trainings assure that staff receives externally mandated and internal training.
 The ME may coordinate training or directly provide training to Provider staff.